hightidetech/ZD-Utils/README.md

 # ZD-Utils
  Useful utilities for reading and writing to/from Zendesk

+In order to use these utilities, you must first create a local creds.py file that looks like the following:

+login = {
+  'instance' : 'YOURINSTANCENAME',
+  'auth' : 'YOURBASE64AUTHENTICATIONSTRING'
+}

+All of the utilitities require this file to be present and populated before they will work correctly.

 # get orgName from orgID
 python -c 'from getOrgDetails import getOrgName; print getOrgName(############)'